-In recent months, I have been working with several customers on projects that include needs for IT hardware power protection in the form of Uninterruptible Power Supplies (UPS).
+Recently, I have been working with several customers on projects with needs for IT hardware power protection in the form of Uninterruptible Power Supplies (UPS).
 Volta is implementing several large-scale rollouts of monitored and remotely managed UPS devices at customer sites.
-There are several essential questions for UPS selection that a potential UPS customer would need to ask themselves to determine which UPS is the correct fit for their environment.
+There are several essential questions for UPS selection.
+Ones a customer would need to ask themselves to determine which UPS is the correct fit for their environment.

-Some IT environments require more extensive protection than just a temporary power loss and need instead the UPS to provide extended run time in the event of a prolonged power loss.
+Some IT environments require more extensive protection than just a temporary power loss.
+They need the UPS to provide extended run time in the event of a prolonged power loss.
 A UPS with more or larger internal batteries or external battery packs can keep equipment powered during longer outages.
-Most UPS manufacturers can also provide automated shutdown agents that will trigger graceful shutdowns of vulnerable equipment if the UPS has been on battery power for a pre-determined amount of time.
+Most UPS manufacturers can also provide automated shutdown agents.
+These will trigger graceful shutdowns of vulnerable equipment if the UPS has been on battery power for a pre-determined amount of time.

 This is the next question that can help you decide between the various UPS models and sizes.
 The UPS you choose must have enough load capacity to support all the equipment that will be plugged into it.
 A UPS manufacturer or partner like Volta can help you to estimate load requirements if given a list of hardware.

 You should also have an idea of your run-time requirements.
 Protection against temporary outages may only require a few minutes of run-time, while others may need hours of battery run-time.
 If the internal batteries on the UPS model don’t fit your run-time requirements, you need to make sure the model will support external battery packs.